evacchi/evacchi.github.io/_posts/2021-10-12-learn-you-an-actor-system-java-17-switch-expressions.md

 ---

 In 2012, [Viktor Klang][klang] published a [tiny Java snippet][actorjava] that implemented a tiny actor system in about
-about 20 lines of code; a few years later, [a revised version](minscalaactors) showed how to do the same in Scala.
+about 20 lines of code; a few years later, [a revised version][minscalaactors] showed how to do the same in Scala.

 I think untyped actors in the style of [Akka Classic][akka-classic] have always felt clunky in Java; Java used to lack a way to express pattern matching concisely.